TheBoatyMcBoatFace/louisiana-bar/sections/6-be/README.md

 **5.1** In light of the provision in CLI’s articles of incorporation that no shareholder may inspect the company’s records unless the shareholder is an employee of CLI, does Abigail have any right to review the accounting firm’s report; and, if so, what steps must she take to exercise that right?
 Explain fully.
 (5 points)

 **Tips & Analysis**
+Look at statutory rights of shareholders to inspect corporate records and how these rights might override or be affected by the company's articles of incorporation.
+Also, consider the process a shareholder must follow to demand inspection.

 **Answer**
+Despite the provision in CLI’s articles of incorporation, Abigail may still have the right to inspect certain corporate records based on statutory laws which often guarantee shareholders the right to inspect books and records for a proper purpose.
+Since Abigail’s motive—to investigate a potentially undervalued sale that could harm her investment—could be considered a proper purpose, she might contest the restriction in the articles.
+To exercise this right, she would typically need to send a written demand to the corporation stating her purpose for inspection clearly and specifying the documents she wishes to inspect, such as the accounting firm’s report.

 **5.2** What grounds, if any, does Abigail have to challenge the validity of the directors’ vote to accept BHI’s offer, and what steps, if any, can CLI’s directors take to prevent or defeat any challenge to that vote?
 Explain fully.
 (15 points)

 **Tips & Analysis**
+Identify potential breaches of fiduciary duties and conflicts of interest.
+Analyze the possible legal actions available to shareholders under state law to challenge board decisions and the defenses directors might have.

 **Answer**
+Abigail can challenge the directors' vote based on Rusty’s significant conflict of interest (owning 40% of BHI), which he failed to disclose, and the resulting breach of fiduciary duties.
+To prevent or defeat a challenge, CLI’s directors could argue that the decision was made in what they believed to be CLI's best interests, though Rusty’s undisclosed conflict significantly undermines this defense.
+They could also potentially ratify the transaction through a disinterested director or shareholder vote, though this might not fully negate the challenge given the egregiousness of the conflict.

 **5.3** What fiduciary duties do Rusty, Claire, and Emily owe as directors of CLI, and what, if any, duties did they breach by voting to accept BHI’s offer?
 Explain fully.
 (6 points)

 **Tips & Analysis**
+Discuss the fiduciary duties of care, loyalty, and good faith.
+Consider Rusty’s undisclosed interest in BHI and the inadequate consideration of the drive-through business's fair value.

 **Answer**
+Rusty, Claire, and Emily owe fiduciary duties of care, loyalty, and good faith to CLI.
+Rusty breached the duty of loyalty by failing to disclose his ownership in BHI and by pushing for a transaction that was not in CLI’s best interest, motivated by his personal interest.
+Claire and Emily breached their duty of care by not adequately informing themselves before making a decision on the sale, essentially failing to act in an informed manner.
+All directors breached their duty to act in good faith by accepting an offer substantially below market value without proper diligence or consideration of CLI’s and its shareholders' interests.

 **5.4** Solely for purposes of this question 4.4, assume the following: